approvals/Approvals.NodeJS/readme.md

   // you can set this to something like "\n" or "\r\n"
   //
   // default value here of false or undefined will not apply any
-  // line-ending replacement beforw writing the approval received file
+  // line-ending replacement before writing the approval received file
   normalizeLineEndingsTo: false, // default

+  // If approvals determines things are different, it will replacement
+  // line endings CRLF with just LF and re-compare.
+If they are the same
+  // approvals will log a warning that the files are the same except for
+  // line endings.
+Flip this to `true` to fail tests if line-endings
+  // are different
+  failOnLineEndingDifferences: false,

   // Some diff tools automatically append an EOL to a merge file
   // Setting this to true helps with those cases...
+(Also see EOL below
+  // for what is appended)
   appendEOL: true,

+  // When appendEOL above is true, this value defines what will be appended at the end of the file.
+  // It's really a bad name as it's not End-of-Line... but -end-of-file err end-of-line-at-end-of-file :P
   EOL:  require('os').EOL,

   // This helps keep the project clean of files